mandag 27. februar 2023

 Disney were apparently aware of it`s pitfalls and tried to market it

 differently than Atlantis.
-Unfortunately, history didn`t just repeat itself with Planet, which not only turned out to be a bigger flop than Atlantis, but turned out to be the biggest flop in Disney history at the time (which history has repeated itself recently, with last falls Strange World, which saw the same genre as both Atlantis and Planet).
+Unfortunately, history didn`t just repeat itself with Planet, which not only turned out to be a bigger flop than Atlantis, but turned out to be the biggest flop in Disney history at the time (which history has repeated itself recently, with last 2022`s Strange World, which saw the same genre as both Atlantis and Planet).
 Since Planet eventually came at the end of the Hand Drawn Animation Boom at the time where the CGI Boom was taking over, it was partially blamed for being the reason for why Walt Disney Feature Animation eventually gave up Hand Drawn Animation.
 But while Planet wasn`t the lone reason for it (since Disney had already decided to move away from Hand Drawn Animation before Planet), it was easy to blame it for it.
 Despite how five months earlier, Lilo & Stitch proved a brief hit for the Hand Drawn Medium, but unfortunately couldn`t save the artform completely (Eisner told Martin Short that there would never be a movie like Planet again.
 For the blending of the two mediums).

 The Staple of Treasure Planet